 Ride over the Golden Gate Bridge

 Just shy of 2 miles long, the bridge makes for a thrilling but super-manageable bicycle ride.
 If you’re coming from the city, Golden Gate Bridge Bike Rentals and Blazing Saddles both offer rentals and tours for every size cyclist, while Sausalito Bike Rentals is your best bet if you’re coming from Marin.
+Wheel Fun Rentals (which has two locations in Fisherman's Wharf) offers an audio-guided bike tour that uses GPS technology to give you info on your exact location.
 Whichever way you travel, make sure to stop at Fort Point for the ultimate bridge selfie.

 A lifetime in San Francisco wouldn’t be enough to see the city’s countless wonders.
 That’s why we’ve selected experiences that everyone from the first-time traveler to the frequent visitor will love.
 Here’s where to shop, eat, stay, and explore in the Golden City.